-Tomatoes are easily one of the most popular ingredients across cultures and cuisines.
+Tomatoes are easily one of the most popular vegetables (fruits) across cultures and cuisines.
 Whether you’re popping them into curries, whipping up salads, boiling up broths or hearty stews, these recipes just wouldn’t be the same without tomatoes.
 A rich source of antioxidants, vitamins, minerals, and fiber, tomatoes bring a lovely fresh, tangy, and savory note to food.
-However, as amazing as they are, tomatoes, and the seeds specifially, are believed to cause kidney stones.
-But are these refreshing fruits (yes, tomatoes are fruits!) really to be blamed?
+However, as amazing as they are, tomatoes and their seeds, specifically, are believed to cause kidney stones.
+But are these refreshing fruits really to be blamed?

 Kidney stones are hard deposits of minerals, oxalates, calcium, and uric acid in the kidneys, formed through a process called precipitation.
 These stones do not develop overnight.
 Accumulating over months and sometimes years, tiny crystals build up to become bigger, more detectable stones.
 They sometimes lodge themselves in your urinary tract, obstructing the flow of urine and causing pain.
 This pain can be excruciating and is often compared to that of childbirth!
 People who are prone to stones tend to quickly go “off balance” and form stones repeatedly.1

 While many of us are told to avoid tomato seeds because they bring on kidney stones, the scientific community doesn’t necessarily agree.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, consuming specific foods is not linked to stone formation in otherwise healthy individuals who are not susceptible or considered “at risk” of kidney stone formation.2

 But what of those who are considered high risk – say, those who are obese, have diabetes, or high blood pressure?3 Does oxalate intake impact stone formation at all?